These 16 Budget Travel Tips Can Help You See More of the World in 2018

 2. Step up Your Search Game

 If you’re only searching Expedia to find flights, you’re making a big mistake.
-These days, there are many other tools that make finding cheap flights easier than ever.
+These days, many other tools make finding cheap flights easier than ever.

 - Google ITA Flight Matrix: This site allows you to search multiple airports and multiple dates.
 It doesn’t have the prettiest interface, but its search capabilities are unparalleled.

 - Skiplagged: This website is a travel hacker’s dream.
 It puts together one-way flights and weird stopovers to find you rock-bottom prices.

 - momondo: This search engine scans more than 700 travel sites to find you the best deal.
 It even includes independent carriers, like Southwest, which other search engines omit.